Mary-Louise Hooper: Early life and education

-Mary-Louise Fitkin was born on March 2, 1907, in Swampscott, Massachusetts, the only daughter and second oldest child of Susan Norris Fitkin (born March 31, 1870, in Ely, Quebec, Canada; died October 18, 1951, in Oakland, California), an ordained pastor in the Pentecostal Church of the Nazarene, and later the founding president of the Nazarene Women's Missionary Society (now Nazarene Mission International), and Abram Edward Fitkin (born on September 18, 1878, in Brooklyn, New York; died on March 18, 1933, in Manhattan, New York), a former evangelist and pastor who had become a businessman.
-Mary-Louise had three brothers: Abram Raleigh Fitkin (born September 3, 1904, in Everett, Massachusetts; died September 7, 1914); Willis Carradine "Bud" Fitkin (born October 10, 1908, in Hollis, New York; died November 8, 1980, in Meredith, New Hampshire); and Ralph MacFarland Fitkin (March 7, 1912 - July 16, 1962). died on July 16, 1962, in Dade County, Florida.
+Mary-Louise Fitkin was born on March 2, 1907, in Swampscott, Massachusetts, the only daughter and second oldest child of Susan Norris Fitkin (1870–1951), an ordained pastor in the Pentecostal Church of the Nazarene, and later the founding president of the Nazarene Women's Missionary Society (now Nazarene Mission International), and Abram Edward Fitkin (1878–1933), a former evangelist and pastor who had become a businessman.
+Mary-Louise had three brothers: Abram, Willis "Bud" and Ralph.

 From infancy Mary-Louise attended the Church of the Nazarene with her family.
 By the end of 1907 Mary-Louise Fitkin, her parents, and brother, Raleigh, moved to Brooklyn because of her father's increased business activities.
 In 1907 the Fitkin family attended the John Wesley Pentecostal Church of the Nazarene located at the corner of Saratoga Avenue and Sumpter Street, Brooklyn, then pastored by William Howard Hoople.

-Her younger brother, Willis Carradine Fitkin, named in honor of holiness evangelist Beverly Carradine, was born on October 10, 1908, in Hollis, Queens By April 1910 the Fitkins lived in their own home on Wallis Avenue, Queens, New York.
-While living here, her youngest brother, Ralph MacFarland Fitkin was born on March 7, 1912.
-On September 14, 1914, Raleigh died of complications after surgery for a car accident.
+Her younger brother, Willis, was born in 1908.
+By April 1910 the Fitkins lived in their own home on Wallis Avenue, Queens, New York.
+While living here, her youngest brother, Ralph was born in 1912.

 In December, 1919, Mary-Louise Fitkin organized the Do for Others Club, a boys' and girls' group for the Church of the Nazarene, whose purpose was to do whatever possible for the famine sufferers of India.